POD-mode-augmented wall model and its applications to flows at non-equilibrium conditions: Numerical implementation of POD

 \section{Numerical implementation of POD}

-As we use a one-dimensional scalar variant of POD in this work the numerical implementation is surprisingly simple.
-We start by collecting realizations of the fluctuating streamwise velocity component along the wall-normal direction, $u'(y)$.
-The realizations are collected from the DNS of a 2D turbulent channel at $Re_\tau = 5200$ \citep{graham2016web}.
+As we use a one-dimensional scalar variant of POD in this work the numerical implementation is surprisingly simple. {\blue We start by collecting realizations of the fluctuating streamwise velocity component along the wall-normal direction $u'(y)$.
+Here $u'(y) = u(y) - {\rm LoW}$, such that we have removed the LoW (mean).} The realizations are collected from the DNS of a 2D turbulent channel at $Re_\tau = 5200$ \citep{lee2015direct,graham2016web}.
 We sample the realizations along the wall-parallel directions and at different times as in \cite{moin1989characteristic}.
 Denoting these discrete realizations as ${\bf u}_j$, we follow \cite{holmes2012turbulence} and arrange these into a data matrix

 after which the POD analysis can be accomplished by the singular value decomposition